juntao/arenztopia/content/essential_info.md

 This section is your one-stop shop for information about Arenztopia.
 It includes all that you ever need to know about Arenztopia.

 ## General Guide
 The Arenztopian Island resides off the coast of Mexico.
-The President is Lorenzo Avila, Ruler Of the Country Of Arenztopia, and he lives in Arenztopia City, which is located next to the Bay of Arenztopia at the southeast corner of the island.
+The President is currently Lorenzo Avila, and he lives in Arenztopia City, which is located next to the Bay of Arenztopia at the southeast corner of the island.
 The 50 million people on the island enjoy a plentiful economy of $5 trillion and lots of beautiful cities.
 The major cities are Arenztopia City, Olb City, Noi City, Austerfield, Arville, Shersville, New Austin, Sitin, New Rome, Choran City, and Salnez.
-Symbols of Arenztopia include a horse (the national animal) and ice cream, (national food).
+Symbols of Arenztopia include a horse, which is the national animal, and ice cream, the national food.
 The people speak Arenzese, English, and Spanish.
 Mount Arenztopia is the highest spot, at an astounding 20,100 feet.
 On the contrary, the lowest point is in the Arenztopian Desert at 200 feet below sea level.
 The country's motto is "We love books", but the more commonly used version is the Arenzese, "Dv Olev Yllph."The currency of Arenztopia is called the Arenzo.
 One Arenzo is equal to 50 cents USD.
 All stores will accept it, and most people use it.
 It is unique in that it is completely digital-no paper bills or coins involved.

 Here's a [free Arenzese translator](https://www.theproblemsite.com/reference/mathematics/codes/backwards-alphabet-code).
 You type English into the box, press "encode", and it'll translate into Arenzese.

 Arenztopia is home to many cities.
-Arenztopia City is the largest, at nearly 2 million people in population, and there are many semi-autonomous city-states within Arenztopia, which are called Rohadden, Iremdor, and Aradakon, which are tax-free entities.
+Arenztopia City is the largest, at nearly 2 million people in population.
+The smallest city is Cuyanting, with a population of just 2,500 people.
+There are three semi-autonomous city-states within Arenztopia, which are called Rohadden, Iremdor, and Aradakon, which are tax-free entities.
 They are areas that did not agree to the 2020 American Treaty and so became their own semi-autonomous entities.
-The smallest city is Cuyanting, with a population of just 2,500 people.

 ## Politics
 This section explores the political alignment and structure of Arenztopia.

 ### Political Structure

 There is a president, who is voted into place, and who follows a constitution.
 The vice president is also voted into place and will become the new interim president in wake of the president suddenly resigning or dying.
-There are also 2 judges in the Supreme Court, and two senators.
+There are also two judges in the Supreme Court, and two senators.
 The judges function much like the Supreme Court of the USA, handling high-level cases and approving laws.
 The senators propose laws and perform other executive duties.
 Finally, the Executive Branch, consisting of the President, the Vice President, and the advisors, organizes the political ecosystem and keeps things in order, as well as making top-level desicions and passing laws.
-There is also a House of Representatives, which contains one representative from every state and region.
+The Executive Branch also contains the President's Cupboard, which There is also a House of Representatives, which contains one representative from every state and region.
 They represent the state's intentions and propose bills.
 Every term for every position is two months, except for the president, who has a four-month term.

 There are two main parties: